-The MRS addressed by this DD comprises approximately 352 acres (Table 1) of the former Spencer Artillery Range within Van Buren County.
-The land in MRS-07 is privately owned either by individuals or a commercial developer and is currently zoned for the development of 5-acre residential parcels (Indian Trails Phase I, II, and III), and some improvements have been made, such as gravel roads.
-Current potential receptors include landowners, while future potential receptors also include residents, construction workers, and site visitors.
-The landscape at MRS-07 is heavily wooded with the predominant vegetation in the area being forests of coniferous and deciduous trees.
+The MRS addressed by this DD comprises approximately 260 acres (Table 1) of the former Spencer Artillery Range within Van Buren County.
+The MRS is privately owned and is currently zoned for the development of ten 26-acre residential parcels.
+The land use is active development/residential.
+Current potential receptors include residents, construction workers, commercial workers, and visitors.